-Installing coverage.py is done in the usual ways.
+You can install coverage.py in the usual ways.
 The simplest way is with pip:

 $ pip install coverage